-It goes without saying, that there is no shortage of cozy coffee shops in Brooklyn.
-Whether you’re looking for your morning cappuccino or an evening mocha, there’s always a coffee shop that will greet you with open arms.
+It goes without saying, that there is no shortage of cozy coffee spot in Brooklyn.
+Whether you’re looking for your morning cappuccino or an evening mocha, there’s always a variety coffee roaster shop that will greet you with open arms.
 But, there’s a selection of coffee shops that have expertly crafted coffee, award-winning brews, and outstanding service.
 These coffee shops take the experience of sipping your coffee to the next level, and will certainly become a favorite of yours.

 First on our wonderful list of the best coffee in Brooklyn, is Devoción.

 If you’re looking for the freshest coffee in Brooklyn, and the whole of New York, check out this joint.

 Devoción offers a beautiful space to enjoy your coffee an outdoor space, so beautiful you might just want to stick around and hang out for a bit.

 Devoción is owned and operated by Colombian-born Steven Sutton.
 In 2006, Sutton made it his mission to change the game of coffee brewing, by producing the freshest coffee imaginable.
 Sutton knew two things.
 The first is that most coffee beans sit around for months, before being used.
 Secondly, that roasting only provides half of the flavor in coffee — the latter half, is down to the freshness of the beans.